r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ##  HOW TO RUN RESOURCE SCRIPTS?
 <blockquote>You can run resource scripts from msfconsole or from the web interface.
-If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the resource command or you can run a resource script when you start msfconsole with the -r flag (making msfconsole execute the resource script at startup).</blockquote>
+If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the 'resource' command or you can run a resource script when you start msfconsole using the msfconsole -r flag (making msfconsole execute the resource script at startup).</blockquote>

-To run resource script(s) at **msfconsole startup** execute the follow command in your terminal:
+To run resource script at **msfconsole startup** execute the follow command in your terminal:

       msfconsole -r /root/script.rc

-To run resource script(s) **inside msfconsole** execute the follow command in msfconsole:
+To run resource script **inside msfconsole** execute the follow command in msfconsole:

       resource /root/script.rc

-To run resource script(s) **inside meterpreter** execute the follow command in meterpreter:
+To run resource script **inside meterpreter** execute the follow command in meterpreter:

       resource /root/script.rc